 This impressive museum traces the history of life in rural Somerset.
-Situated below The Tor, the well-presented exhibits tells of work carried out in the home as well as the fields.
-Contemporary buildings merge seamlessly with a 14th century barn in which the galleries are housed.
+Situated below The Tor, the well-presented exhibits tell of work carried out in the home as well as the fields.
+Contemporary buildings merge seamlessly with a 14th-century barn in which the galleries are housed.
 On the grounds, there are sculptures and trails to explore.
 My personal highlight was the horse sculpture in the courtyard, skilfully welded together from scrap metal.
 At the end of my visit, I enjoyed a cup of tea accompanied by a tasty scone in the courtyard at the Old Barn Café whilst taking in a superb view of Glastonbury Tor.

 Eating and Shopping

 Chilling out in the many cafes is a popular pastime for both locals and visitors.
-Hundred Monkeys Cafe serves organic, locally sourced dishes and I devoured a hearty Full English Breakfast on my first morning in town.
-Rainbow’s End Café was Glastonbury’s original vegetarian eatery and you can’t fail to notice its bright green and yellow exterior.
-At the rear of the café, there is a charming courtyard and I can personally recommend the scrumptious homemade carrot cake.
+Hundred Monkeys Cafe serves organic, locally sourced dishes, and I devoured a hearty Full English Breakfast on my first morning in town.
+Rainbow’s End Café was Glastonbury’s original vegetarian eatery, and you can’t fail to notice its bright green and yellow exterior.
+At the rear of the café, there is a charming courtyard, and I can personally recommend the scrumptious homemade carrot cake.

 The West Country Carnival

-Although I was in town at the wrong time of the year, I was told about the West Country Carnival by locals– a parade which visits Glastonbury in November and has its roots in Bonfire Night.
-The event, which takes place annually in England celebrates the foiled attempt of Guy Fawkes to blow up the Houses of Parliament.
+Although I was in town at the wrong time of the year, I was told about the West Country Carnival by locals– a parade that visits Glastonbury in November and has its roots in Bonfire Night.
+The event, which takes place annually in England, celebrates the foiled attempt of Guy Fawkes to blow up the Houses of Parliament.
 Participants parade through the streets in extravagant costumes, bands play, and carts are spectacularly illuminated by tens of thousands of lights.
 I made a mental note to try and return one year for the pageant.

-Ashrams, Retreats and the Premier Inn
+Ashrams, Retreats, and the Premier Inn